 Detailed Change Proposal

-Five parts of an abstract device and related actions

-APPENDIX B. FLOWS (Informative)

-B.1.
-Operations and Device Abstract Objects
+Interfaces

+6. Interfaces

+According to the architecture diagram, there are four interfaces: 1) Device Discovery and Registration 2) Bootstrap 3) Management and Service 4) Information Reporting.
+The operations for the four interfaces can be

-The operations between M2M server and M2M device can be classified as uplink operations and downlink operations.
-There are three types of operations in the downlink, including “downlink read”, “downlink write”, “script execute”.
-There are two types of operations in the uplink, including “uplink read”, “uplink write”.
+classified as uplink operations and downlink operations.
+There are three types of operations in the downlink, including “read”, “write”, “execute”.
+There is one type of operation in the uplink “write”.

+Figure 1 shows the operation model for interface “Device Discovery and Registration”.
+For this interface, the operation is uplink “write”.